thirdtank/brut/brutrb.com/routes.md

 ## Testing

 Routes are configuration, so you do not need to test them.
 In fact, you can't test them directly.
 Your end-to-end tests should adequately cover the correct usage of your routes.
-If you always using `.routing` to generate routes, Ruby's runtime check swill also ensure you have not used a non-existent or invalid route.
+If you always using `.routing` to generate routes, Ruby's runtime checks will also ensure you have not used a non-existent or invalid route.

 ## Recommended Practices